Jrakkez/BasicCalculator/README.md

 # BasicCalculator
-A uselessly complicated Basic Calculator for Android.
++A uselessly complicated Basic Calculator for Android.
 Created with the sole purpose of practicing Android.